 This will display a table listing all your upcoming events using the default options and column headers.
-If that’s exactly how you want it, great!
-But it includes columns such as author which aren’t relevant to events, and the category column is empty because it’s looking for standard post categories rather than event categories.
-So keep reading and I’ll show you how to configure the shortcode for an events site.
+If that's exactly how you want it, great!
+But it includes columns such as author, which aren't relevant to events, and the category column is empty because it's looking for standard post categories rather than event categories.
+Just keep reading and I'll show you how to configure the shortcode for an events site.

 2. Choose your columns

 The next step is to tell the shortcode which columns you want to display in the table.
 To do this, you need to add columns="" to the shortcode.
 To do this, you need to know the correct syntax to put between the quotation marks.

 The Events Calendar plugins store various data about your events.
 This list view gives you the correct syntax to display the data as columns in your events table.

 - Event name - title - e.g. [posts_table post_type="tribe_events" columns="title"]

 - Description - content - e.g. [posts_table post_type="tribe_events" columns="content"]